Last Updated on January 28, 2023 by Lori Geurin

 Snacks: Hard-boiled egg, apple with peanut butter, Greek yogurt with berries

-Be sure to listen to your body – if you’re feeling tired or hungry, make sure to take a break!
-IF is a stressor on the body, so it’s important to make sure that you’re taking care of yourself.
+Be sure to listen to your body – if you’re tired or hungry, take a break!
+IF is a stressor on the body, so it’s essential to ensure that you’re taking care of yourself.
 This means getting plenty of sleep, staying hydrated, and managing your stress levels.

 Ready to get started with IF?
 Check out our FREE Intermittent Fasting Ebook!